 \subsection{Monitoring, Escalation, and Fallback}

-A second design task is fallback.
-Every autonomous system meets regimes outside its validated envelope.
-Assured autonomy requires explicit fallback rules: when monitoring signals indicate out-of-control behavior, the system contracts its action space, reverts to conservative policies, or defers to humans when available.
-Aviation provides the template: automation disengages when sensor inconsistencies exceed what the system can safely reconcile.
-The OR contribution is to define the triggers and to optimize fallback behavior so safety is preserved while residual performance is retained.
+A second task is fallback.
+Every autonomous system meets regimes outside its validated envelope, and assured autonomy requires explicit fallback rules: when monitoring signals out-of-control behavior, the system contracts its action space, reverts to conservative policies, or defers to humans.
+OR defines the triggers and optimizes fallback behavior so safety is preserved while residual performance is retained.

+\look{Operationally, monitoring should be implemented as a signal-trigger-action authority loop.
+Representative signals include safety-envelope slack, detection statistics, repeated constraint-binding counts, queue-instability indicators, and near-miss precursor rates.
+Hard-threshold breaches tighten admissible actions; persistent breaches trigger conservative policy reversion; and sustained high-risk states require human authorization before commitment.
+Thresholds should be calibrated as an explicit operating trade-off among missed detections, false alarms, detection delays, and human-review workload.
+Each escalation action should be logged with state, trigger, action, and rationale to preserve auditability.} \look{The same pattern applies to autonomous model-debugging workflows in OR.
+Recent solver-in-the-loop benchmarks study self-correction workflows in which an agent uses solver feedback (including irreducible-infeasible-subset (IIS) diagnostics) to identify and repair infeasibilities iteratively \citep{ao2026solverintheloopmdpbasedbenchmarksselfcorrection}.
+Infeasibility serves as an escalation signal, one that comes with a traceable path back to resolution.}

-The legislator's role also includes compliance.
-External requirements---regulation, safety standards, organizational policy---must be translated into executable constraints.
-In domains such as hiring or credit, fairness requirements are increasingly expressed as mathematical constraints that discipline learning and optimization.
-The same logic applies to high-stakes autonomy: compliance is achieved by design when constraints and auditability are built into the regime.
+The legislator's role includes compliance.
+External requirements---regulation, safety standards, organizational policy---must translate into executable constraints.
+Fairness requirements in hiring or credit are increasingly mathematical constraints.
+For high-stakes autonomy, compliance comes by design when constraints and auditability are built in.

-This elevation in OR's role leads to meta-level optimization.
-The upper-level problem is to choose objectives, loss functions, information structures, and coordination protocols.
-The lower-level outcome is the behavior induced by learning and interaction.
-In effect, it is a bi-level problem: choose the rules so the resulting equilibrium is stable and aligned.
+This shift implies meta-level optimization: the upper level chooses objectives, loss functions, information structures, and coordination protocols; the lower-level outcome is the behavior induced by learning and interaction.
+The bi-level task is to choose rules so the equilibrium is stable and aligned.